In Her Shoes (film)

 In Her Shoes is a 2005 American romantic comedy-drama film directed by Curtis Hanson and written by Susannah Grant, based on the 2002 novel of the same name by Jennifer Weiner.
 It stars Cameron Diaz, Toni Collette, and Shirley MacLaine.

-The film focuses on the relationship between two sisters and their grandmother.
+The plot follows the conservative, serious Rose who cuts ties with her irresponsible, partier sister Maggie after catching her in bed with Rose's boyfriend.
+Later, they inadvertently discover Ella, the grandmother neither knew existed.

 In Her Shoes premiered at the 2005 Toronto International Film Festival, and was released in the United States on October 7, 2005, by 20th Century Fox.
 It grossed $83.6 million worldwide against a $35 million budget, and received mostly positive reviews from critics.

 Plot

-Sisters Maggie and Rose Feller are very different, raised by their father, Michael, and their stepmother Sydelle, after their mother, Caroline, died in a car accident.
-The eldest, Rose, an ostensibly plain and serious lawyer, is protective of Maggie despite her flaws.
-A free spirit, Maggie can't hold a steady job (partly due to her dyslexia) and turns to alcohol and men for emotional and financial support.
+Sisters Maggie and Rose Feller are very different, raised by their father Michael and their stepmother Sydelle, as their mother Caroline died in a car accident when they were young.
+Rose is an ostensibly plain and serious lawyer and, as the eldest, is protective of Maggie despite her flaws.
+A free spirit, Maggie cannot hold a steady job (partly due to her dyslexia) and turns to alcohol and men for emotional and financial support.

 After Sydelle throws Maggie out, Rose grudgingly allows her move in with her in her Rittenhouse Square apartment in Philadelphia.
-Maggie struggles to get work and soon causes Rose problems, including getting her car towed.
-Their already difficult relationship worsens when Rose catches Maggie in bed with Jim, a man Rose has been dating.
-A heartbroken and furious Rose throws her out.
+Maggie struggles to get work and soon causes her problems, including getting her car towed.
+Their already difficult relationship worsens when Rose catches her in bed with Jim, a workmate Rose had been seeing.
+Heartbroken and furious she throws Maggie out.

-A few days before, while looking through her father's desk for money, Maggie discovered a bundle of old greeting cards for her and Rose, containing cash, from their "estranged" grandmother Ella.
-Homeless and without job prospects, she travels to Deerfield Beach, Florida, to find Ella.
+A few days before, while looking through her father's desk for money, Maggie discovered a bundle of old birthday cards for her and Rose containing cash, from their "estranged" grandmother Ella.
+Homeless and without job prospects, she travels to Deerfield Beach, Florida, to find her.
 Believing Maggie is on vacation, Ella invites her to stay with her.
-Ella confides to her close friend Ethel that Caroline was mentally ill and prior to her death, wrote a note to Ella asking her to look after her daughters.
+Ella confides to her close friend Ethel that Caroline was mentally ill and prior to her death, wrote her a note asking she look after her daughters.

 As time passes, Ella realizes Maggie has visited only to sunbathe and steal money from her.
 After Maggie asks her to finance an acting career, Ella proposes to match her salary if she accepts a job with the assisted living section of the retirement community.

-Meanwhile, Rose quits her job and becomes a dog-walker.
+Meanwhile, Rose quits her job to avoid the lawyer she had been seeing and becomes a dog-walker.
 She begins dating Simon Stein, a colleague from the law firm.
 They fall in love and get engaged.
 Maggie is befriended by a patient, a blind retired professor of English literature, who asks her to read poetry to him.
-(Note: The first poem Maggie is asked to read is "One art" by Elizabeth Bishop.)
-Due to her dyslexia, she struggles at first, but she improves with the professor's guidance and emotional support.
+(Note: The first poem she is asked to read is "One art" by Elizabeth Bishop.)
+Due to her dyslexia, Maggie struggles at first, but she improves with the professor's guidance and emotional support.